MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/windows/in-place-system-upgrade.md

 - Windows 10 single-session, all editions, all versions

    > [!NOTE]
-   > - You can't use in-place upgrade to go from a single-session SKU of Windows to a multi-session SKU.
+   > - You can't do an in-place upgrade from a single-session SKU of Windows to a multi-session SKU.
 For more information, see [Can I upgrade a Windows VM to Windows Enterprise multi-session?
 ](/azure/virtual-desktop/windows-multisession-faq#can-i-upgrade-a-windows-vm-to-windows-enterprise-multi-session).
    > - When migrating from Windows 10 to Windows 11, follow best practices by deploying new VMs.
 This approach avoids potential compatibility issues and ensures an optimized configuration.
 The VM must meet the [hardware requirements for Windows 11](/windows/whats-new/windows-11-requirements#virtual-machine-support).